 First, thank you for deciding to write a plugin for Fastify.
 Fastify is a minimal framework and plugins are its strength, so thank you.

-The core principles of Fastify are performance, low overhead and providing a good experience to our users.
+The core principles of Fastify are performance, low overhead, and providing a good experience to our users.
 When writing a plugin, it is important to keep these principles in mind.
-Therefore, in this document we will analyze what characterizes a quality plugin.
+Therefore, in this document, we will analyze what characterizes a quality plugin.

 Need some inspiration?
 You can use the label "plugin suggestion" in our issue tracker!

 Fastify uses different techniques to optimize its code, many of them are documented in our Guides.
-We highly recommend you read the hitchhiker's guide to plugins to discover all the APIs you can use to build your plugin and learn how use them.
+We highly recommend you read the hitchhiker's guide to plugins to discover all the APIs you can use to build your plugin and learn how to use them.

 Once you submit a plugin to our ecosystem list, we will review your code and help you improve it if necessary.